jupyterhub/jupyterhub/docs/source/installation-guide-hard.md

 ## Setting up a reverse proxy

-The guide so far results in jupyterhub running on port 8000.
+The guide so far results in JupyterHub running on port 8000.
 It is not generally advisable to run open web services in this way - instead, use a reverse proxy running on standard HTTP/HTTPS ports.

+> **Important**: Be aware of the security implications especially if you are running a server that is accessible from the open internet
+> i.e. not protected within an institutional intranet or private home/office network.
+You should set up a firewall and
+> HTTPS encryption, which is outside of the scope of this guide.
+For HTTPS consider using [LetsEncrypt](https://letsencrypt.org/)
+> or setting up a [self-signed certificate](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-18-04).
+> Firewalls may be set up using `ufs` or `firewalld` and combined with `fail2ban`.

 ### Using Nginx
 Nginx is a mature and established web server and reverse proxy and is easy to install using `sudo apt install nginx`.
 Details on using Nginx as a reverse proxy can be found elsewhere.

-Often a useful thing to do is to setup jupyterhub to work at a given url path e.g. `<your-server-address>/jupyter`.
+Here, we will only outline the additional steps needed to setup JupyterHub with Nginx and host it at a given URL e.g. `<your-server-ip-or-url>/jupyter`.
-This could be useful for example if you are running several services on the server (e.g. you might have RStudio server running also).
+This could be useful for example if you are running several services or web pages on the same server.

-To achieve this needs a few tweaks to both the Jupyterhub configuration and the Nginx config.
+To achieve this needs a few tweaks to both the JupyterHub configuration and the Nginx config.
 First, edit the configuration file `/opt/jupyterhub/etc/jupyterhub/jupyterhub_config.py` and add the line:

 ```python
 c.JupyterHub.bind_url = 'http://:8000/jupyter'
 ```

-where `/jupyter` will be the relative URL of the server.
+where `/jupyter` will be the relative URL of the JupyterHub.

 Now Nginx must be configured with a to pass all traffic from `/jupyter` to the the local address `127.0.0.1:8000`.
 Add the following snippet to your nginx configuration file (e.g. `/etc/nginx/sites-available/default`).
-You will need to restart nginx for the new configuration to take effect.

 ```
   location /jupyter/ {